Eugen Fischer: Nazi Germany

 Fischer did not officially join the Nazi Party until 1940.
 However, he was influential with National Socialists early on.
 Adolf Hitler read his two-volume work, Principles of Human Heredity and Race Hygiene (first published in 1921 and co-written by Erwin Baur and Fritz Lenz) while incarcerated in 1923 and used its ideas in Mein Kampf.
-He also authored The Rehoboth Bastards and the Problem of Miscegenation among Humans (1913) (Die Rehobother Bastards und das Bastardierungsproblem beim Menschen), a field study which provided context for later racial debates, influenced German colonial legislation and apparently provided "scientific" support for the blatantly racist and anti-Semitic Nuremberg laws.
+He also wrote The Rehoboth Bastards and the Problem of Miscegenation among Humans (1913) (Die Rehobother Bastards und das Bastardierungsproblem beim Menschen), a field study which provided context for later racial debates, influenced German colonial legislation.
+Nuremberg laws.

-Under the Nazi regime, Fischer developed the physiological specifications such as skull dimensions which were apparently used to determine racial origins and he also developed the so-called Fischer–Saller scale for hair colour.
-He and the members of his team experimented on Gypsies and African-Germans, drawing their blood and measuring their skulls in order to scientifically validate his theories.
+Under the Nazi regime, Fischer developed the physiological specifications such as skull dimensions which were used to determine racial origins, and he developed the Fischer–Saller scale for hair colour.
+He and the members of his team experimented on Gypsies and African-Germans, drawing their blood and measuring their skulls.
 After directing the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics, he was succeeded by Otmar Freiherr von Verschuer, who tutored Josef Mengele when he was active at Auschwitz.

+In 1933, Fischer signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
+In the same year, Adolf Hitler appointed him rector of the Frederick William University of Berlin, now Humboldt University.
+Fischer retired from the university in 1942.